CANVAS grants are by invitation only.

 The New Jewish Culture Fellowship is a network of Jewish artists, writers, and performers who investigate the elusive “cultural Judaism” that marks the identity of so many Jewish people today.
 NJCF brings together a yearly cohort of Brooklyn-based Jewish artists for learning and creative feedback.
 NJCF fellows then produce new work for the public—concerts, workshops, readings, screenings, talks, and more.
 The NJCF is looking to expand its model to a national level.

-Based in Philadelphia, The Rising Song Institute “sparks the musical soul of the Jewish people.”
-It nurtures high-caliber, professional artists who seek to bring Judaism into their music; provides participatory concerts and musical gatherings; and offers a leadership training program.
+Based in Philadelphia, Hadar’s Rising Song Institute “sparks the musical soul of the Jewish people.”
+It nurtures high-caliber, professional artists who seek to bring Judaism into their music; provides participatory concerts and musical gatherings; offers a prayer leadership training programs; and produces original Jewish music through Rising Song Records that is sung and played in communities worldwide.

 The Workshop is a 10-month, New York-based arts fellowship that supports the work of artists from the JOCISM community (Jews of Colors, Indigenous Jews, Sephardim, and Mizrahim).
 It is housed by the JTS Hendel Center for Ethics and Justice.
 The fellowship provides contemporary Jewish artists the opportunity to explore how Jews understand themselves and how contribute new answers to the quest for Jewish meaning.